 About the Company

 [Here mention the general info about the company.
 Its history, accomplishments, market presence, and its goals for the project you got involved with.
 In a paragraph also, state what you would do for the project if you were the CEO or the company’s president.
-This part should be limited to one page. ]
+This part should be limited to one page. ]Please do not copy and paste the respective information from the website of the company.

 Manager’s Name and position within the company:

 Contact Info: Telephone and email